Master's in Public Relations & Corporate Communications

 Capstone is the final academic opportunity to assess and apply your strategic communications skills and knowledge.
 The course focuses on the comprehensive skills you have built throughout your time in MPS PR/CC by evaluating your writing, strategic thinking, creativity, and ethical framework in a real-time context.
 During your final challenge, you will apply your strategic communications skills to an existing communications challenge identified by a company/organization of your choosing.
 Working individually, you will respond to a communication problem or opportunity for your client.
 At the close of the semester, you will be expected to write and present a well-researched, insightful, creative plan that illuminates how your strategic considerations will lead to positive outcomes for your client.
 Your plan will tell the story of the original research, implementation plan, timelines and budget necessary to meet the client’s communication goal.
 Although the primary focus for the semester is on creating a comprehensive plan, there will be in-class assignments to review and diagnose your mastery of specific concepts in strategic communications planning and responsible communication.
 The capstone experience is intended to ensure you have the strategic skills and confidence necessary to be a leader in responsible communication, and provide a unique networking and career-enhancing opportunity.
 In addition to the minimum, cumulative grade point average of 3.0 required for graduation from the MPS PR/CC program, you must receive a minimum grade of a B in the capstone course to graduate.
 Students with a 3.0 cumulative GPA, who receive a final grade of a B- or below may receive one opportunity to retake the course, if approved by the associate dean.

-Note: Students must earn a grade of a "B" or better in this course to meet degree requirements.
+Note: Students must earn a "B" or better in this course to meet degree requirements.

 • Instructor: Wilson, L.